We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some reviewers who are combo sleepers and alternate between side, back, and stomach positions find this mattress comfortable and supportive.

 Other reviewers mention superior cradling of the shoulder and neck during sleep.

-The CF 4000 comes in firm or plush options.
-Both provide pressure point support, although some side sleepers say that the plush provides better support than the firm.
+The CF4000 comes in firm, plush, or ultra-plush options.
+All three provide pressure point support, although some side sleepers say that the plush provides better support than the firm.

 Shop for the iComfort mattress, with or without upgrades, at Serta.

 Here are some of the best mattress types for those who sleep on their side: